julienshim/Dicee-App/README.md

 # Dicee

-Simple Dice Rolling app with Motion Detection for iOS
+Simple Dice Rolling app with Motion Detection  built with Swift 4, Xcode 10.1, for iOS 12.1

 ## Demo